isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-camp-out-in-your-backyard/index.md

 ##  BackyardCamping For Adults

 You can also include a backyard camping party for adults to keep adults entertained.
-I have previously written about [the 10 best BBQ Party Games Ideas for Adults](https://pestpolicy.com/bbq-party-games-ideas-for-adults/).
-You can check out this article for ideas on how to keep adults engaged and entertained.
+I have previously written about [the 10 best BBQ Party Games Ideas for Adults](https://pestpolicy.com/bbq-party-games-ideas-for-adults/).You can check out this article for ideas on how to keep adults engaged and entertained.

 ##  BackyardCamping Covid

-With the [covid 19](https://www.who. int/health-topics/coronavirus) pandemic, its wise to limit outings and interactions with large crowds.
+With the [covid 19](https://www.who.int/health-topics/coronavirus)pandemic, its wise to limit outings and interactions with large crowds.
 The idea of backyard camping during the covid time is a welcomed thing that will help people stay indoors but still have fun.

 There are so many games and activities that everyone can engage in and still have fun.
 Some examples include Campfire stories, singing, video games, and many others.